edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     Fill the values produced by the script into your configuration file.

+    Note that only regions offering CVMs of the `N2D` series mentioned below are supported.
+Find a full [list of regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones), which you can filter by machine type `N2D`.

     By default, Constellation uses `n2d-standard-4` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
 Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
 Supported are all machines from the N2D family.
 Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.

     </tabItem>